akc42/ncop/README.txt

 needs to called again repeatedly until it returns false.
 That is essence is the Nested Closure Technique.

-== How the NS class works
+== How the NCOP class works

-NS is implemented to work with the Mootools framework.
+NCOP is implemented to work with the Mootools framework.
 This version works with Mootools version 1.2.
 Some changes will have to be made for it to work with Mootools 1.3.